andyatkinson/andyatkinson.github.io/about.md

 Andrew (Andy) is a Software Engineer who specializes in building high performance web applications using PostgreSQL and Ruby on Rails.

-Andrew works as a Staff Software Engineer at [Fountain](https://get.fountain.com/), a B2B SaaS HR platform.

 Currently Andrew is writing a book called [High Performance PostgreSQL for Rails](https://pgrailsbook.com) to be published by Pragmatic Programmers in 2023.

 Andrew has [spoken at conferences](/speaking-opportunities) including PGDay Chicago, PGConf NYC, RailsConf, and RubyConf Argentina.